AkashSingh3031/The-Complete-FAANG-Preparation/README.md

 ---

 # `🏆 The Complete FAANG Preparation 🏆`
-This repository contains all the DSA (Data-Structures, Algorithms, 450 DSA by Love Babbar Bhaiya, FAANG Questions), Technical Subjects (OS + DBMS + SQL + CN + OOPs) Theory+Questions,FAANG Interview questions and Miscellaneous Stuff (Programming MCQs, Puzzles, Aptitude, Reasoning).
-The Programming languages used for demonstration are the C++, Python, and Java.
+This repository contains all the DSA (Data-Structures, Algorithms, 450 DSA by Love Babbar Bhaiya, FAANG Questions), Technical Subjects (OS + DBMS + SQL + CN + OOPs) Theory+Questions, FAANG Interview questions and Miscellaneous Stuff (Programming MCQs, Puzzles, Aptitude, Reasoning).
+The Programming languages used for demonstration are C++, Python, and Java.

 ---